Skarlet writes about famous (and infamous) people, business development, medicine, physical education, beauty, fashion, and crafts.

 The crazy, mid-life crisis event of Donald's affair with Maples, and the divorce from Ivana is considered to be a turning point in the way the public viewed Donald.
 Fred Trump had married a smart, sensible woman, and the two were a devoted couple.
 Donald Trump was raised with a levelheaded, happy marriage to learn from, and he did admire his parents.

-In May of 2015 Donald Trump announced that he was running for president.
+In May of 2015, Donald Trump announced that he was running for president.
 The negative liberal press points to the Marla Maples era of the early 90's to site Trump as incompetent.
-Usually the main stream media is very adroit in brainwashing the masses, but this time there is a large enough percentage of people throwing out, "if making a few mistakes makes one stupid, then no one is fit to be president".
+Usually, the mainstream media is very adroit in brainwashing the masses, but this time there is a large enough percentage of people throwing out, "if making a few mistakes makes one stupid, then no one is fit to be president".
 As any successful businessman knows, failure is part of success.
 If one makes such a big deal of failure, one will paralyze themselves and think small.
+Eventually, Trump did become president, showing that you can always turn your situation around.

 Whether you like him or not, Trump knows what he wants and he sets out to achieve it, no matter what.